 Assembly Rooms is another place in Carlow associated with the outstanding Irish playwright.

-George Bernard Shaw, Nobel Prize winner in literature in 1925 and Oscar winner in 1938 for the “best screenplay adapted” to the film Pygmalion, was born in 1856 in Dublin.
+George Bernard Shaw, Nobel Prize winner in literature in 1925.
+An Oscar winner in 1938 for the “best screenplay adapted” to the film Pygmalion, was born in 1856 in Dublin.
 Since 1876 he lived in London and traveled a lot around the world.
-In Carlow he spent only one day.
-He came here in 1918 to view his estate, which he inherited in 1899 from his uncle Walter Gurly, including the Assembly Rooms buildings on Dublin Street, which the Gurly family had had since 1805.
+In Carlow, he spent only one day.
+He came here in 1918 to view his estate, which he inherited in 1899 from his uncle Walter Gurly.
+It was including the Assembly Rooms buildings on Dublin Street, which the Gurly family had had since 1805.

-Today we can admire the beautiful facade of the building practically in the same form in which Georg Bernard Shaw saw it.
-Because the wish he had expressed after visiting Carlow was respected – he wanted the facade to be preserved because, as he wrote in 1918 – “it belongs to the best Irish period architecture … “
+Today we can admire the beautiful facade of the building in the same form in which Georg Bernard Shaw saw it.
+Because the wish he had expressed after visiting Carlow was respected.
+He wanted the facade to be preserved.
+Because, as he wrote in 1918 – “it belongs to the best Irish period architecture … “